British cuisine: 20th century

-The haute cuisine of the late Victorian era and early 20th century was heavily influenced by French cuisine, with groundbreaking chefs such as Escoffier recruited by the Savoy Hotel in London.
 However, British cuisine for much of the 20th century was severely impacted by the effects of rationing during the First and Second World Wars.
-The latter half of the First World War saw voluntary rationing, which limited the average citizen to a daily 1,680 calorie-ration of butter or margarine, sugar, tea, jam, bacon, and other meat.
+The latter half of the First World War saw voluntary rationing, which limited the average citizen to a daily 1,680 Cal ration of butter or margarine, sugar, tea, jam, bacon, and other meat.
 Unlike elsewhere in Europe, bread was not rationed.
 During the war, average energy intake decreased by only 3%, but protein intake by 6%.
-Rationing after the First World War was not lifted in full until 1921, over three years after the war's end.
+Rationing after the First World War was not lifted in full until 1920, some two years after the war's end.

 Rationing during the Second World War was much more significant, widespread, and tightly controlled by the state.
 Rationing continued for nearly a full decade after the war, and restrictions were made stricter in 1947 than during the war itself.
 As a result, many children of the Silent and Boomer generations were raised without access to many previously common ingredients.
 For example, in 1942, many young children when questioned about bananas did not believe they were a real fruit.
 Bread was not rationed until after the war ended, but was replaced by a "national loaf" of wholemeal which was found to be mushy and grey.
 Fish was not rationed, but hundreds of fishing trawlers were requisitioned for military use by the Royal Navy and fish supplies dropped by nearly a third of pre-war levels, resulting in increased prices at fishmongers.
 Owing to its popularity and morale-boosting comfort food qualities, fish and chips was one of the few dishes not subject to rationing.
 Though not rationed, most alcoholic drinks except beer were scarce, and there was a ban on importing sugar for brewing.
 Many pubs in 1945 ran out of pint glasses, as glass itself was in short supply and many patrons wishing to celebrate the end of the war at their local would recall a lengthy wait to be served; owing to wait on patrons finishing drinks so as their glass could be washed and reused.

+A shopkeeper cancels the coupons in a British housewife's ration book in 1943.